-The charts below illustrate the test designs for the 2018 Grades 3-8 English Language Arts Tests.
-Note that the test designs have changed from 2017.
+The charts below illustrate the test designs for the 2019 Grades 3-8 English Language Arts Tests.
 This chart details the number of passages and the type(s) of questions in each session.
 Session 1 consists of passages with multiple-choice questions only.
 Session 2 consists of passages with short- and extended-response questions only.

-Also noted is the approximate number of informational and literary passages present on the 2018 test.
+Also noted is the approximate number of informational and literary passages present on the 2019 test.
 Please note that embedded field test questions and passages are included in the design.
 It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.

-2018 Grades 3-4 English Language Arts Test Design
+2019 Grades 3-4 English Language Arts Test Design

-Session 1 Session 2 Total
+Session 1 Session 1 Session 2

 Reading Writing

 Passages 4 3 7

 Multiple-Choice Questions 24 0 24

 Short-Response Questions 0 6 6

-Extended-Response Questions 0 1 1
+Extended-Response Questions -0 1 1

 Total Number of 3-4

 Total Number of Inf 3-4

-2018 Grades 5-6 English Language Arts Test Design
+2019 Grades 5-6 English Language Arts Test Design

 Session 1 Session 2 Total

 Reading Writing

 Passages 5 3 8

 Multiple-Choice Questions 35 0 35

 Short-Response Questions 0 6 6

 Extended-Response Questions 0 1 1

 Total Number of 3-5

 Total Number of Inf 3-5

-2018 Grades 7-8 English Language Arts Test Design
+2019 Grades 7-8 English Language Arts Test Design

-Session 1 Session 2 Total
+Session 1 Total

 Reading Writing

 Passages 5 3 8

 Multiple-Choice Questions 35 0 35

 Short-Response Questions 0 7 7

 Extended-Response Questions 0 1 1

 Total Number of 3-5

 Total Number of Inf 3-5